Ziwi01/proveasio/README.md

 1. Clone this repository in Ubuntu if not yet already.
 2. Create/update file `ansible/vars/overrides.yml` - set desired GIT config name and e-mail.
 See `ansible/vars/README.md` for examples
-3. Run `sudo ./prepare-ubuntu.sh` (if not already run during windows setup) to update the system and install required ansible packages.
+3. Run `sudo ./prepare-ubuntu.sh` (if not already run during windows setup) to update the system and install required ansible/python packages.
 4. Run ansible (from `ansible/` dir):

     ```shell